Date: March 19, 2020.

 2014.
 Part of the summer was very wet, rescued by a lovely autumn.
 The wines are smooth and perhaps of darker colour than usual.
 The wines were perhaps a little too smooth making them unimpressive when tasted in 2015, still very closed.

 I bought some Franck Bessone Chénas in 2017 because it was proving excellent - and still getting better.
+It's the only 2014 we have.

 2015.
 A perfect year that had the producers excited, but perhaps too warm to be classic Beaujolais.
 Wines are too young to tell just yet, but the high degree of ripeness and sugar might lead to 2003 (drink young!) rather than 2005.
-Good.

 2016.
 Early spring, and devastating hail in parts of the vineyard in May hitting Chiroubles and Fleurie.
 A challenging year needing a lot of work but the good stuff is very good, with the floral side of Gamay often coming out in force.
 Good, if you pick well, so best to know the producer.
 Check out our 2016 selection